mariorogachev/FitZone/README.md

 4. Classes/Programs page is not functional, only basic routing.

 ## Firebase Database
-Used firebase as a db where is stored my blog and my schedule
+Used firebase as a db where I stored my blog and my schedule
 ## Clerk Auth
 Authentication is handled by Clerk Auth